-On overview of some facts about poverty in the world of Africa the black Americans suffered untold miseries ranging from diseases, poverty, denial of education, forced labour and denial of other essential services due to racial segregation by the white colonialist.
-This has lowered social economic position.
+On overview of some facts about poverty in the world of South Africa the black Americans suffered untold miseries ranging from diseases, poverty, denial of education, forced labour and denial of other essential services due to racial segregation by the white colonialist.
+This has lowered Africans, social economic position.

-In America, black Americans as a result of racial discrimination by whites, were reduced to beggars who languished in poverty by being denied some of the important resources.
+In America black Americans as a result of racial discrimination by whites, they were reduced to beggars who languished in poverty by being denied some of the important resources.
 This has negatively led to poor social economic situation in America.

-was not spared either, the law social economic level may have originated from the negative factors that resulted from colonization which the British colonialist set foot in in the 19th century.
+The law social economic level may have originated from the negative factors that resulted from colonization which the British colonialist set foot in the 19th century.
 Some changes were negative and others were positive.
 Some of the negative changes that the British colonialists brought were the issue of formal education, where the Africans were denied and later they were given basic education to enable them concentrate on agriculture.
-The whites were trained for white collar jobs. suffered many abuses which included displacement from their farms, forced labour, slavery, draconian rule, beating and were dis-united by these British colonialists.
+The whites were trained for white collar job.

-Poverty has since increased and has tremendously affected learning in general.
-Kenyans associated learning with payment of fees in all level of education.
+Poverty has since increased and has tremendously affected learning in general. ns associated learning with payment of fees in all level of education.
 Parents are being overtaxed ranging from the part of food staff to land and other basic needs.
 But the rich are spared from this taxation as they push their tax to the poor men / common man.
-Despite the introduction of free primary education in which spells out free and compulsory primary education.
-Not all aspects of education have been offered freely there is the case of uniform, desk, among others
+Despite the introduction of free primary education which spells out free and compulsory primary education.
+Not all aspects of education have been offered freely there is the case of uniform, desk, among others.